bcgov/MyGovBC-notification-server/docs/_docs/overview.md

   * deleted messages are not deleted immediately for auditing and recovery purposes
 * Support both sync and async API call for broadcast push notifications.
 For async API call, an optional callback url is supported
 * Broadcast push notifications can be auto-generated from RSS feeds
-* Allow user to specify filter rules evaluated against broadcast push notification triggering event to improve relevancy
+* Allow user to specify filter rules evaluated against broadcast push notification triggering event to improve relevance
 * Allow application developer to create custom filter functions

 ### subscription and un-subscription